What is a Rights Respecting School?

 This builds their confidence to make informed decisions.
 They have a moral framework, based on equality and respect for all that lasts a lifetime, as they grow into engaged, responsible members of society.
 Children and adults develop an ethos and language of rights and respect around the school.
 Rights and principles of the Convention are used to put moral situations into perspective and consider rights-respecting solutions – this all has a huge impact on relationships and well-being.
 Children and young people get very involved in raising awareness about social justice issues, both at home and abroad.
 They become ambassadors for rights and take part in campaigns and activities to help to bring about change.

-- 93 per cent of headteachers at Rights Respecting Schools said the award contributed to children and young people being more engaged in their learning.
+- 93% of headteachers at Rights Respecting Schools said the award contributed to children and young people being more engaged in their learning.

 - “It has opened up a dialogue between teachers and pupils; you are empowered and encouraged to debate with teachers.” – Secondary pupil